Key takeaways

 But what happens when courts have to decide if a contract is enforceable?
 Let's look at real-world cases.

-How do Courts Typically Handle Disputes Involving Illusory Contracts?
+How Do Courts Typically Handle Disputes Involving Illusory Contracts?

 When a dispute over an illusory contract lands in a courtroom, judges dissect every word, looking for mutual obligations, enforceability, and, most importantly, whether the contract is just an elegant way of saying "I promise, but only if I feel like it."

 The law has seen plenty of cases where one party tries to back out of a contract by arguing that there was never a real commitment in the first place.
+And the stakes are not small: MarketsandMarkets projects the global contract management software market will reach USD 2.9 billion by 2024, driven in large part by organizations trying to prevent exactly these kinds of disputes before they reach litigation.

 Let's look at a few real-life examples where courts had to decide: Is this a valid contract or just a cleverly disguised non-agreement?